Schlumbergera truncata (Haw.) Moran

 The specific epithet "truncata (trunk-AH-tuh)" means "maimed, mutilated" and refers to the notches on the margins.
 It is the feminine form of "truncatus," the perfect passive participle of the Latin verb "trunco."

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 These plants are easy to grow and are often passed down through the generations.
-With Holiday Cactus, the million-dollar question isn't how to grow it, but how to make it bloom.
+With Holiday Cactus, the million-dollar question isn't how to grow it but how to make it bloom.
 With a little extra attention during the fall months, you can have your plants blooming for the holidays.
 Don't expose these plants to freezing temperatures!
 Despite their love of cooler temperatures, they are still tropical plants that won't withstand freezing conditions.
-They like about 50-60% humidity, which can be achieved using a pebble tray.
+They like about 50% to 60% humidity, which can be achieved using a pebble tray.
 Never place your Holiday Cactus near a heat register, exterior door, or drafty window, and keep it out of burning sunlight.

 Don't fall into the trap of constantly repotting into a bigger pot.
-Holiday Cactus likes to be root-bound, and repotting every 2-3 years (even back into the same pot) is plenty… – See more at: How to Grow and Care for Holiday Cactus.
+Holiday Cactus likes to be root-bound, and repotting every 2 to 3 years (even back into the same pot) is plenty.
+If you repot, use sterile well-draining potting soil.